ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 that script will create new file name exactly as \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) and Best School is written inside it.
 Task 8.
 Save current state of directory
 This script will print the result of the command line ls -la inside the filenamed ls_cwd_content if it exists and if not will create it first.
+Task 9.
+Duplicate last line
+This script will duplicate the last line of the file named iacta